ShreyasKolpe/epigraphia-data-cleaning/README.md

 2. ಶ/श is written in EC Vol 3 as ś, while ಷ/ष is written as sh.
 During data cleaning, ś is corrected but sh is retained.

 3. The anusvāra poses problems.
 In Sanskrit, this character changes depending on the following consonant.
 The usage of the ಂ/ं is also common.
 Correctness would require consulting the inscription in Indic characters to make sure that the anusvāra carries over accurately.
 This is done in a few cases, but ignored in the vast majority.

+## Thoughts on automation

+1. Some observations from repeatedly cleaning up texts manually could help in automation.

+    For Kannada inscriptions, the following are made:
+    * The OCR text consistently copies ē as é.
+Thus, this could be automated.
+    * The character sequence śrī is very common and can be inserted into a few variants that happen during OCR copying.
+    * Largely, the anusvāra is used properly by the ancient and medieval scribes.
+So when n is followed by a consonant, the appropriate cluster can be inserted properly.

+2. A large enough corpus of uncorrected and corrected texts could allow ML/DL to take a go at it.